 What Is Chronic Prostatitis?
 Treating Chronic Pelvic Pain in Men

 There’s not always an obvious reason why prostatitis develops, though it can sometimes be caused by an infection.
-What we do know, however, is that it isn’t cancer, and according to Prostate Cancer UK there’s no evidence at the moment to suggest men with prostatitis are more likely to get prostate cancer (i).
+What we do know, however, is that it isn’t cancer, and according to the NHS there’s no clear evidence at the moment to suggest men with prostatitis are more likely to get prostate cancer (iii).

 What are the symptoms?